johno987/CinemaTickets/README.md

 # Cinema Ticket Parser

-This project is a solution to a Udemy course challenge: parsing cinema tickets in JSON format using C#.
-The program demonstrates key skills in working with JSON data, object-oriented programming, and basic C# features.
+This project is a solution to a Udemy course challenge: parsing cinema tickets in PDF format using C#.
+The program demonstrates key skills in working with PDF data, object-oriented programming, and basic C# features.

 ---